-It was found that between June 2017 and June 2023, the firm failed to have in place a process to assess the level of risk, as required by Regulation 28(12)(a)(ii) and Regulation 28(13) of the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulation 2017 (MLRs 2017).
-Therefore, the firm was unable to demonstrate the extent of the measures it had taken to satisfy the requirements of Regulation 28 were appropriate, as required by Regulation 28(16) of the MLRs 2017.
+3. Failed to have in place a process to assess the level of risk, as required by Regulation 28(12)(a)(ii) and Regulation 28(13) of the MLRs 2017.
+Therefore, the firm was unable to demonstrate that the extent of the measures it had taken to satisfy the requirements of Regulation 28 were appropriate, as required by Regulation 28(16) of the MLRs 2017.